 The body also releases a hormone called relaxin, which causes the ligaments in the body to become more flexible and lax in preparation for childbirth.
 It is important to remember that this is a naturally occurring phenomenon and treatment and exercise should be around supporting this change and not necessarily trying to counteract it.

 Pelvic Girdle Pain (PGP) is pain of the joints, ligaments or muscles, which make up the pelvic girdle.
 The pelvis is complex as it is the connection between the legs and torso, it allows for gross movement and also stability.
 Pain can occur at the back through the sacroiliac joints, at the front through the symphysis pubis, and also in the coccyx, low back, groin or hip regions.
 Both the mechanical and hormonal changes affecting the pelvis can lead to excessive stress and pain is often an indication that the body is not adequately coping with the changes.
 Osteopaths assess for restrictions and imbalances through the pelvis and associated areas.
 It is very important that a woman’s pelvis is balanced and free of restrictions to support the change in mechanical and hormonal stress it has to undergo.
-Think of it like preparing for a sporting event – a mobile and pain free body will usually be more comfortable and perform better!
+Think of it like preparing for a sporting event – a mobile and pain-free body will usually be more comfortable and perform better!

-Post partum PGP can often occur due to pre-existing restrictions through the pelvis, ongoing relaxin release during breast feeding, and also the pressures and strains, which are put on the pelvis and pelvic floor muscles during childbirth.
+Post partum PGP can often occur due to pre-existing restrictions through the pelvis, ongoing relaxin release during breastfeeding, and also the pressures and strains, which are put on the pelvis and pelvic floor muscles during childbirth.

 During pregnancy, a woman experiences increased fluid retention throughout the body.
 This happens at a cellular level, and can be seen in various ways.
 Carpal Tunnel Syndrome occurs when fluid collects around the wrist and puts pressure on the median nerve, which runs down to the hand.
 Symptoms include numbness and tingling in the thumb and middle three fingers, visible swelling, and potentially weakness of the hand especially to grip.
-This usually resolves a few moths after the birth when fluid levels readjust.
+This usually resolves a few months after the birth when fluid levels readjust.
 Osteopathic treatment promotes blood flow and fluid drainage of the wrist, arm and will also assess the neck and shoulder girdle to address any other causative factors.

 Various factors contribute to foot and ankle swelling during pregnancy.
 As discussed above, fluid retention occurring during pregnancy can lead to swollen feet.
 Also, your growing uterus puts pressure on your abdomen and the large veins of the body, which can alter the return of blood to your heart.
 Osteopaths will treat the pelvis, low back and lower limb for any restrictions to encourage blood flow and fluid drainage.